Are you a high-performing, entrepreneurial, and forward-thinking educator?

 Teachers at Foundations plan by deeply understanding student data and determining what group and individual supports are needed for their students to move forward on complex projects.
 This planning requires teachers to consider not only how students are integrating content information into their projects but also how they are applying cognitive skills that stretch across all content areas (such as argumentative writing and hypothesizing) and the habits of success (like perseverance) that prepare them for the world beyond the classroom.

-Foundations is excited to partner with Summit Learning beginning in the 2017-18 school year.
-Summit is a learning platform that empowers students to become self-directed, and develop both content knowledge and cognitive skills that will help them succeed in college and in life.
+Foundations is excited to continue partnering with Summit Learning for the 2018-19 school year.
+Summit is a learning platform that empowers students to become self-directed learners, helping them develop the content knowledge and cognitive skills that will help them succeed both in college and in life.

 A Community Committed to Excellence and Continual Growth